I want to evoke a primordial world, where there is a tension between humankind and the rest of nature.

 Finally, I have begun work on a series about caves.
 Again, there is an ambiguity in these images: caves can be places of shelter or the lair of something dangerous lurking in the shadows.
 Safety and threat at the same time.

 This series of articles is looking at the work of photo-artists who have a different ‘way of seeing’ – one that seeks to move away from the conventions of photography as document.
-How would you describe your ‘way of seeing’?
+How would you describe your way of seeing?

-My method of working is to produce art in which each image is a ‘container’ filled with different potential interpretations.
+My method of working is to produce art in which each image is a container filled with different potential interpretations.
 The viewer has the opportunity to choose their own individual meaning.
 For me, it’s not a question of depicting my subjects.
 Instead, I use the subject and setting as raw materials with which to create images that stimulate an imaginative process within the viewer.
 I want to make images that go beyond the subject; looking to more timeless and fundamental aspects of existence.

 Peter Wiklund was born in Sundsvall, Sweden, in 1967.
-He holds a Bachelor of Arts degree in aesthetics, art history and philosophy from the Universities of Uppsala and Stockholm.
+He holds a bachelor’s degree in aesthetics, art history and philosophy from the Universities of Uppsala and Stockholm.
 He began making pinhole photographs in the early 1990s and now exhibits his work in galleries all over the world from Canada and USA to France, Poland and Russia.
 He regularly runs workshops on pinhole photography and is co-author of the book ‘From Pinhole to Print’ (2009).
 Peter lives and works in Stockholm, Sweden.

 photo © Christer Törnkvist

 This article was first published in Chinese, in the January 2019 issue of PhotoWorld magazine, Beijing.
+The theme was ‘Ways of Seeing’.
+First published in English at Talking Pictures in April 2020.